gabeguz/why-openbsd.rocks/content/fact/acme-client.md

 ---

 OpenBSD implemented their own Let’s Encrypt Client that ships by default in the base system.
-It has a nice config syntax, sane defaults and is well integrated in the OS.
+It has nice config syntax, sane defaults and is well integrated in the OS.

 Details: